geosolutions-it/geonode-workshop/README.md

 :tea: Take a cup of tea, and relax.
 The build and startup will take some time.

-:clock1: In few mintes you should have you local GeoNode visible at [http://localhost](http://localhost)
+:clock1: In a few minutes your local GeoNode will be visible at [http://localhost](http://localhost)

 You can adapt the .env file if you want to change the default secrets and configuration.